Merzasphor/MWSE/docs/source/types/tes3creatureInstance.md

 ### `isEssential`

+*Read-only*.
 If true, the creature essential flag is set.

 **Returns**: